In this post, we’ll help you understand financial aid when applying to colleges so you can:

 - Look up how much need a particular school meets on Big Future (College Board)

 Financial aid award letters can be confusing.
 Sometimes loans are disguised as free money on the letter, so you have to look closely before accepting any financial aid package.

 Check out our breakdown of a financial aid award letter here!

 Apply to scholarships to fill the gap

-- Once you know your EFC (either estimated through FAFSA4caster or a net price calculator OR the real thing), you can target which scholarships to apply to
+- Once you know your EFC (either estimated through a school’s net price calculator OR the real thing), you can target which scholarships to apply to

 - Check out scholarship lists and more information here